alexteghipco/brainSurfer/README.md

 - Change the colors of sulci and gyri to anything you want *make a selection from the 'edit surface properties' menu*

 *3D colormaps*
 - Only available via scripting.
 Allows for the construction of a colormap that is based on a 3d colorcube of any size.
-Maps your overlay data directly onto this colorcube. *use the script plotOverlay3D*
+Maps your overlay data directly onto this colorcube. *use the script plotOverlay3D also see plotOverlay2D*

 # Dependencies and organization